turnkeylinux-apps/drupal8/README.rst

    - Includes drush and composer for command line administration and configuration.

+   - `Drupal Console`_ for generating code, and otherwise streamlining drupal development and administration.

    - Drupal security update alerts delivered to your inbox - requires `Security Alerts`_ ('secalerts') be enabled on firstboot with a valid email address.

-- Bundled Drupal 8 modules and dependencies (installed to /var/www/drupal8/modules - new default for Drupal8):
+- Bundled Drupal 8 modules and dependencies (installed to /var/www/drupal8/web/modules - new default for Drupal8):

    - `Field group`_: Allows fields to be grouped together.
    - `Google analytics`_: Adds Google Analytics js tracking code to all